AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 Through its [Codec] API, Amplitude is able to read any audio file and to convert it to a [Sound object].
 An audio file can be read only if the Engine have a registered codec supporting it.

-According the [sound object definition], audio files can streamed at runtime or preloaded.
+According to the [sound object definition], audio files can be streamed at runtime or preloaded.
 Each codec implementation must always read audio samples as **16-bit signed integer** (`AmInt16`), since is the default sample format used in the Engine.

 At the moment, Amplitude comes shipped with the following codecs:
 - [FLAC](https://xiph.org/flac/), a lossless audio codec.